mitchdavenport88/MSP1/README.md

 * The background of this page is another image of Circuit Training (exercises in self-doubt).
 * Contact form is clearly shown in the fore-ground.
 This form fills the full screen width at a smaller breakpoint to make it suitable for smaller devices.
-* The form is set to “POST” and will send the data to the code institute form dump at the moment.
+* The form is set to `method=“POST”` and will send the data to the code institute form dump at the moment.
-* Form inputs use type=“text” or “email” to accept inputs of that type only.
-All inputs are labelled and have a placeholder so it’s clear what goes into each field.
+* Form inputs use `type=“text”` or `type=“email”` to accept inputs of that type only.
+All inputs are labelled and have a `placeholder` so it’s clear what goes into each field.
 * Text-area provides a space where a user can write a message to Alex.
 * Submit button is clearly labelled and changes colour when hovered over / pressed.
-* All inputs are set to required so no empty forms can be sent.
+* All inputs are set to `required` so no empty forms can be sent.

 ### Features left to implement
 * As mentioned in the scope I’d like to develop the work section of the site into more of an online portfolio,